First Stadtholderless Period: The Stadtholderate of William II

 This was, however, just political posturing on William's part, cynically exploiting certain prejudices in an attempt to gain ascendancy over the regents.
 More important as a matter of principle was the conflict over the reduction of the standing army that arose during 1649 and 1650.
-The regents understandably did not quite see the need for an expensive, large, mercenary standing army in peacetime.
+The regents around the Bicker family, Adriaan Pauw and De Graeff understandably did not quite see the need for an expensive, large, mercenary standing army in peacetime.
 Holland demanded a reduction of the army to 26,000 (from a level of 35,000 in 1648), whereas William argued that the personnel needs were now appreciably larger, because the territory to be protected by garrisoned fortresses was now a great deal larger.
 Though the parties came close to an agreement on a total of about 29,000 men, the final difference of a few hundred men proved to be insurmountable.

 The policy conflict had become a test of wills.
 And it soon grew into a constitutional conflict, reminiscent of the crisis of 1618.
 The majority in the States of Holland now revived the old constitutional theory of Oldenbarnevelt and Hugo Grotius, stating that the provinces' sovereignty, and not that of the federal state, was supreme, and that Holland was entitled to disband troops that were paid out of its contribution to the federal war budget, without the consent of the other provinces.
 The implication of this was, of course, that the dissolution of the Union was a possibility, with a probability of civil war.

 Like his uncle Maurice, William now felt he needed to save the Union, if need be by force.
 In collusion with his colleague-stadtholder of Friesland and Groningen, Willem Frederik of Nassau-Dietz (a cousin in the cadet branch of the House of Orange-Nassau), he embarked on a campaign of intimidation of the Holland regents that would ultimately lead to the use of force.
-On July 30, 1650, William had six leading Holland regents arrested in The Hague (where the States General met), while Willem Frederik attempted to take the city of Amsterdam by surprise with federal troops.
+On 30 July 1650 William had six leading Holland regents arrested in The Hague (where the States General met), while Willem Frederik attempted to take the city of Amsterdam by surprise with federal troops.
 Though this coup de main failed and Amsterdam managed to keep the troops outside the gates, the city was sufficiently intimidated to give in to William's demands to purge his opponents from the Amsterdam city council.
 The States of Holland then capitulated and rescinded its order to disband the troops.
 The theory of provincial supremacy was disavowed also.